Healthcare in Peru: Healthcare policy struggles

-Reducing the gap between the health status of the poor and non-poor
+Reducing the gap between the health status of the poor and -poor

 Despite measures that have been taken to reduce disparities between middle-income and poor citizens, vast differences still exist.
 The infant mortality rates in Peru remain high considering its level of income.
 These rates go up significantly when discussing the poor.
 In general, Peru's poorest citizens are subject to unhealthy environmental conditions, decreased access to health services, and typically have lower levels of education.
 Because of environmental issues such as poor sanitation and vector infestation, higher occurrences of communicable diseases are usually seen among such citizens.
 Additionally, there is a highly apparent contrast between maternal health in rural (poor) versus urban environments.
 In rural areas, it was found that less than half of women had skilled attendants with them during delivery, compared to nearly 90% of urban women.
 According to a 2007 report, 36.1% of women in the poorest sector gave birth within a healthcare facility, compared to 98.4% of those in the richest sector.
 Peru's relatively high maternal mortality can be attributed to disparities such as these.
-In addition to allocating less of its GDP to health care than its Latin American counterparts, Peru also demonstrates inequalities in the amount of resources that are set aside for poor and non-poor citizens.
+In addition to allocating less of its GDP to health care than its Latin American counterparts, Peru also demonstrates inequalities in the amount of resources that are set aside for poor and -poor citizens.
 The richest 20% of the population consume approximately 4.5 times the amount of health good and services per capita than the poorest 20%.

+Existing gaps in Peru's healthcare infrastructure

+Peru has one of the highest cancer mortality rates in South America, a situation partly attributed to inadequate access to screening, diagnostic care, and treatment.
+Although community initiatives have sought to address these gaps, research indicates that patients' perceptions of care remain a critical determinant of healthcare quality.
+Under current health administration and infrastructure, providers face difficulties in delivering personalized and empathetic treatment due to systemic constraints such as understaffing, time pressures, and resource shortages.
+Even when health needs are recognized through public discourse, they are often translated policies and laws that favour dominant groups or oversimplify the problem.
+Reducing these gaps requires more than service expansion, it demands structural transformation and increasing capacity of communities to engage with the health sector.